IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/1st-conference-on-syndrome-e/SynE1_2015_14_symbolic-boundaries-and-collective-violence-.md

 ---

 <Youtube yt="UxYREPJHbqQ" caption="Symbolic Boundaries and Collective Violence.
-Boundary Activation as a Key Mechanism of Collective Violent Behaviour" start="false" stop="false"></Youtube>
+Boundary Activation as a Key Mechanism of Collective Violent Behaviour"></Youtube>